Stellantis/stellantis.github.io/_webportal-public-reference/Navigation.RouteCalculationCancelled.md

   - 4
 type: event
 ---
-Event triggered when the calculation of the itinerary was ended abruptly.
+Event triggered when the calculation of the itinerary was ended abruptly *eg:* if the user perform SW update during route calculation.

 ### EXAMPLE